Followers

 Revolutionary War

-Following the fall of Fort Ticonderoga in the summer of 1777, the British General John Burgoyne forced the Continental troops to retreat.
+Following the fall of Fort Ticonderoga in the summer of 1777, British General John Burgoyne forced the Continental troops to retreat.
 They pursued them through the dense, rugged woodlands east of the lakes.
-The Americans were able to make a fighting withdrawal, felling trees and setting up ambush points, and reconvene in a defensive perimeter near the last defensible position before the defile that led to the lowlands – Fort Ann.
+The Americans managed a fighting withdrawal, felling trees and setting up ambush points, and regrouped in a defensive perimeter near the last defensible position before the defile that led. to the lowlands – Fort Ann.
 The British advance guard was on the move and intent on capturing the fort.

 British Advance Guard